 THE recent debate on aesthetics and medicine has prompted me to write this article.

-medical practice, and how changing medical practices can affect our National Health Programmes and the management of infectious diseases in future.
+I write out of concern for the future of medical practice, and how changing medical practices can affect our National Health Programmes and the management of infectious diseases in future.

 I do not perform aesthetic procedures, I only practise medicine.